 How to make simple Cookie Monster and Elmo cookies:

-First you need to make your sugar cookies and let them cool.
+First, you need to bake your sugar cookies and let them cool.
 While the cookies are cooling you’ll tint your frostings.
 Separate the white frosting into two bowls.

 Next simply touch the frosting with the butter knife and pull upward.
 Keep doing this over and over until you are happy with the results.

 It’s not much more complicated than that!
 All that’s left to do is add two jumbo candy eyes.
 To look like Cookie Monster, make sure you position the eyes so they look jumbled or cross-eyed.
 For Elmo, add a butterscotch disc for the nose.

 We found that some of our candy eyes were not perfectly centered.
 That was great because we used those for Cookie Monster and used the centered ones for Elmo!